sudovinh/terraform-aws-lambda-python-cron/README.md

 # terraform-aws-lambda-python-cron
 A module that package your python code and dependencies together then run on a scheduled time via cloudwatch.

-This repo layout was inspired by [Cloud Possee](https://github.com/cloudposse).
-Go check them out for cool terraform modules.

 ## Usage

 **IMPORTANT:**